 Maile M. Zambuto has been working in the field of victim assistance, raising critical funds and much needed awareness, for over 20 years.
-She joined the Joyful Heart Foundation as its Executive Director in 2008 and was named Chief Executive Officer in 2011.
+She joined the Joyful Heart Foundation as its Executive Director in 2008 and was named Chief Executive Officer in 2011 before leaving the organization at the end of 2017.
 Founded by Mariska Hargitay in 2004, Joyful Heart's mission is to transform society’s response to sexual assault, domestic violence, and child abuse, support survivors’ healing, and end this violence forever.

 Lauran Bromley is the CEO of several international companies based in England and Guam.
 Lauran originally hails from Hawaii, where she attended the Hawaii School for Girls – La Pietra, graduating in 1976.
 She then attended the University of Southern California where she majored in cinema and minored in business.

 Lauran began her professional career in Chicago working for Stern Electronics, where she was the director of marketing and learned the manufacturing, distribution, and management of gaming systems.
 In 1989, she founded Bromley Inc., a global manufacturer of redemption games.
 She is currently one of only two female presidents in the industry today.